lencialam/CIS530-Project/scoring.md

 **For this scoring metric, a higher score would be better.**

-## To run the evaluation script, simply run
+## To run the evaluation script, simply run:

 **python score.py**

-And the f1 score of the test dataset would be printed to the terminal.
+And the F1 score of the test dataset would be printed to the terminal.